 For even more suggestions of places to pitch, use our accommodation search.

-Static caravan sites
+Static caravan sites in Wales

 Of course you don't have to tow a caravan to Wales for a caravanning holiday.
 There are lots of static caravan sites offering top quality facilities and excellent value for money.
-Some even have luxury camping pods on offer too.

 Close to the seaside town of Rhyl in North Wales, Golden Gate Holiday Centre is the complete package.
 It's a huge site with swimming pool, entertainment venues, an adventure park and more - ideal for a family holiday.
 Dogs are welcome too.